rajeevphysics/Obsidian-MathMatter/README.md

 📚 View the full interactive site: [The Math & Matter Website](https://mathandmatter.com)

 ## Whats in This Repo
-This repo is mostly meant for updating & creating new concept notes for the main website, but do include the following:
+This **repo is mostly meant for updating & creating new concept notes for the main website**, but do include the following:
 - Unfinished or concepts needed for updates
 - Latex Unrendered images
 - Finished Images